 - Completion of four 300 or higher level astronomy courses with a minimum grade point average of 3.5 and an overall GPA of at least 3.3 in all courses taken at UW–Madison at the time of graduation.

 - Completion of a Senior Honors Thesis (Astron 681/682) with a grade of AB or better.
-Students wishing to pursue Honors in the Major should contact the honors advisor to seek guidance about planning the best possible Honors in the Major curriculum that reflects their special interests.
+Students wishing to pursue Honors in the Major should contact the undergraduate advisor to seek guidance about planning the best possible Honors in the Major curriculum that reflects their special interests.